dai-shi/proxy-memoize/README.md

 If `obj.a` is a primitive value, there's no problem.

 There's no workaround.
 Please be advised to use only plain objects/arrays.
-Nested objects are OK.
+Nested objects/arrays are OK.

 ## Comparison